 Now it’s time for the next step.
 With the Winter issue we become a true hybrid of electronic and print publishing.
 We have always operated by offering no-fee submissions on a rolling basis and will continue to do so, but in our new hybrid model we will publish accepted work online at the time of acceptance.
-This means our website will be continuously updated with new material and our print and electronic editions will be compendium of pieces selected over the previous quarter.
+This means our website will be continually updated with new material and our print and electronic editions will be a compendium of pieces selected over the previous quarter.

 Each accepted piece will appear on the website at the top of a menu on the right side of the screen.
 As new pieces are added, previous ones will move down one position on the menu.
-The most recent 10 posts will show on the menu and once a piece finally moves off of the front page menu, it will continue to be viewable by clicking on the 3W Blog button in the top menu of the home page.
+The most recent 10 posts will show on the menu and once a piece finally moves off the front-page menu, it will continue to be viewable by clicking on the 3W Blog button in the top menu of the home page.
 These posts are sortable by category to make posts easier to find.

-The submission forms at Submittable now include a box for a 100 word 3rd person bio and an upload space for an author photo.
+The submission forms at Submittable now include a box for a 100-word 3rd person bio and an upload space for an author photo.
 Both are optional and will only be used on the website when provided.

 Nothing will change in the number of pieces or in the way that pieces are selected.
 Publishing standards will not change.

 2 thoughts on “Big Changes for 3rd Wednesday”

 On Sat, Aug 21, 2021 at 4:35 PM Third Wednesday Magazine wrote:

 > Editorial Staff posted: “Since it’s founding 15 years ago, 3rd Wednesday > has been a quarterly literary and visual arts journal in print.
 For the > first 12 of those, it was available only in print to subscribers and > contributors.
 Two years ago we started offering an electronic vers” >

 Thanks Bruce.
 Sure is hard to not type the apostophe.